Mercerenies/latitude/spec/ii_standard_library/meta.md

 methods still behave according to this specification, as many preconditions are not checked when the VM invokes meta methods.

+Further, all of the slots listed here should either be directly defined on a given meta object or directly defined on one of its parents.
+Implementations are free to ignore `missing` when making meta calls, for efficiency reasons, so the behavior is undefined if a particular slot on `meta` is intended to be accessed through `missing`.

 ## Simple Slots

     meta toString := "meta".
     meta sigil := Object clone.
+    meta lang := Object clone.

 ## Methods